cburkeg/cburkeg/README.md

 I just graduated from Dev Academy Aotearoa and am looking for my next opportunity to further grow my skills.

-- 🌱 I’m reinforcing my knowledge of TypeScript, React, and SQL
+- 🌱 I’m reinforcing my knowledge of TypeScript & React, and learning postgres.
-- 🔭 I’m currently polishing up the projects in my portfolio (check them out below!)
+- 🔭 I’m currently polishing up the projects in my portfolio (check them out below!) and am deploying them to Vercel
 - 📫 If you like what you see and you want to know more, don't hesitate to [get in touch with me](https://www.linkedin.com/in/conor-burke-govey/)

 <!--